 Seniors should be more informed about the benefits of socialising.
 People who connect with others, whether by going out for dinner, playing a board game or engaging in other group activities perform better on tests that measure cognitive skills and memory acuity.
-In fact, it can even improve their schizophrenia test scores and lower the risk of dementia, a widespread mental illness among the elderly.
+In fact, it can even lower the risk of dementia, a widespread mental illness among the elderly.

 Pete Davidson, an upcoming millennial comedian who is currently a cast member at Saturday Night Life, revealed in 2017 on the WTF With Marc Maron podcast that he suffers from borderline personality disorder.
 His father was a New York City firefighter who died during the rescue operations right after 9/11.
 He cites frequent socialisation and the support of friends and family as being key to his well-being and management of the illness.